bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 1- Instead of [Microsoft.Owin.SelfHost] nuget package, we've installed [Bit.OwinCore] nuget package.
 Using Bit.OwinCore, you can host your app on top of asp.net core.
 ASP.NET core apps can be hosted almost anywhere.

 Web API configuration and web api codes are all the same. (-:

+You can easily start using ASP.NET Core 2.0 by installing Bit.OwinCore.AspNetCore2Upgrade nuget package.
+No code change is required.

 ### Web API - Configuration on "ASP.NET Core / .NET Core"